 Spring 2021 Experiential Activities…

-At the upcoming Community of Practice on June 1 and more, U-M Center for IPE ramps up focus on health practice.
+With the IPE Faculty Community of Practice on and more, U-M Center for IPE ramps up focus on health practice.

 How HPE Day Innovated

 The COVID-19 pandemic shutdown canceled most of University of Michigan Health Professions Education Day 2020, but a year later in April 2021 the event succeeded in a new virtual normal.
 In fact, it featured innovations and practice-based content that deepened the experience for many of the nearly 200 participants.

 “How do you feel at the end of the day when you have been part of a really good high-functioning interprofessional team in the clinical/learning environment?”
 That was a question posed by Elena Umland of the Jefferson Center for Interprofessional Practice & Education as she delivered the 2021 keynote address on “Evaluating the TEAM: Moving from the classroom into the clinical learning environment.”
 She described the development and implementation of the JTOG instrument used to measure teamwork and IPEC competencies for all Jefferson’s programs.
 View her address to learn more about JTOG.
 Also notable at HPE Day were groups of live lightning talks delivered by faculty and students on related topics, such as Patient Care and Interprofessional Education.
 Upon review of attendee feedback, HPE Day co-organizer Caren Stalburg said: “Lightning talks are here to stay.”